amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

 }
 ```

 The `promiseAllThrottled` takes promises one by one.
-It execute the promises and add it to the queue.
-If the queue is less than the concurrency limit it keeps adding to the queue.
-Once the limit is reached then we use `Promise.race` to wait for one promise to finish so we can replace it with a new one.
+It executes the promises and adds it to the queue.
+If the queue is less than the concurrency limit, it keeps adding to the line.
+Once the limit is reached, then we use `Promise.race` to wait for one promise to finish so we can replace it with a new one.
-The trick here, is that the promise remove itself from the queue when is done.
+The trick here is that the promise removes itself from the queue when it is done.